WIPO Copyright and Performances and Phonograms Treaties Implementation Act: Section 103 cases

-Open-source software to decrypt content scrambled with the Content Scrambling System presents an intractable problem with the application of this law.
+Open-source software to decrypt content scrambled with the CSS presents an intractable problem with the application of this law.
 Because the decryption is necessary to achieve interoperability of open source operating systems with proprietary operating systems, the circumvention is protected by the Act.
 However, the nature of open source software makes the decryption techniques available to those who wish to violate copyright laws.
 Consequently, the exception for interoperability effectively swallows the rule against circumvention.

 Criticisms

 Large industry associations like the MPAA and RIAA say the law is necessary to prevent copyright infringement in the digital era, while a growing coalition of open source software developers and Internet activists argue that the law stifles innovation while doing little to stop copyright infringement.
 Because the content must ultimately be decrypted in order for users to understand it, near-perfect copying of the decrypted content always remains possible for pirates.
 Meanwhile, developers of open source and other next-generation software must write complex and sophisticated software routines to ensure interoperability of their software with legacy Windows technology.
 Thus, the opponents are angry at having to bear the costs of technology that results in no benefit.

 Some proponents of the law claim it was necessary to implement several WIPO treaties.
 Opponents respond that the law was not necessary, even if it was it went far beyond what the treaties require, and the treaties were written and passed by the same industry lobbyists people who wanted to pass this law.
 They also note that the severe ambiguities in the law, its difficulty in enforcement, and its numerous exceptions make it ineffective in achieving its stated goal of protecting copyright holders.

 Others claim that the law is necessary to prevent online copyright infringement, using perfect digital copies.
 Opponents note that copyright infringement was already illegal and the DMCA does not outlaw infringement but only legal uses like display and performance.